SpongePowered/SpongeDocs/source/index.rst

 Creating Plugins
 ~~~~~~~~~~~~~~~~

-Need help and information while coding your plugin for the SpongeAPI?
+Need help and information while coding your plugin for SpongeAPI?
 Look no further!

 .. toctree::
     :maxdepth: 2